 Failure to manage data integrity risk can have the following impact:

-- Authorization, completeness and accuracy of transactions may be incorrect as they are entered, processed, summarized, and reported.
+- The authorization, completeness and accuracy of transactions may be incorrect as they are entered, processed, summarized and reported.

-- There may be inadequate management controls concerning the integrity of processed data or databases, which ultimately impacts customer transactions.
+- Management controls concerning the integrity of processed data or databases may be inadequate, which ultimately impacts customer transactions.

 The impact on network-based technologies is that insufficient error checking at the point of transaction entry can result in incorrect transaction processing and integrity risks.
 Integrity can be lost when data is processed incorrectly or when transactions are incorrectly handled due to errors or delayed processing.